imikushin/community-catalog/kubernetes-templates/kube-dns/0/README.md

 # KubeDNS

-Kubernetes offers a DNS cluster addon, which most of the supported environments enable by default.
-We use [SkyDNS](https://github.com/skynetservices/skydns) as the DNS server, with some custom logic to slave it to the kubernetes API server.
+[KubeDNS](https://github.com/kubernetes/kubernetes/blob/release-1.4/build/kube-dns) is a DNS service for Kubernetes.

+**Important:** `10.43.0.10` is used as the KubeDNS Service IP address and `cluster.local` - as the local domain in Rancher Kubernetes environments.